skagedal/TetrisDiffingCompetition/README.md

 This is a comparison of diffing frameworks for UIKit table views and collection views.
 I wrote a blog post called [Collection View Tetris][cwt], where I presented a fun hack: Tetris implemented using a quite ordinary Collection View and its default animation.
 This requires that all possible animations are implemented – inserts, deletes and moves of items and sections, including moving items from one section to another.

+After writing that, I got curious: how do existing diffing libs meet the task of being the diffing engine from Collection View Tetris?
+Let's have a little competition.

 ## The (slightly ad hoc) rules

-There is a whole bunch of diffing frameworks available for iOS, but to be eligble for the Tetris Diffing Competition, they have to meet the following criteria:
+There is a whole bunch of diffing frameworks available for iOS, but to be eligble for the Tetris Diffing Competition, they have to meet the following:

 * There has to be a diffing API that handles both items and sections.
 * There has to also be a method for running the whole animation – as you can read about in my blog post, supporting all of this is non-trivial and requires more than the diffing itself.
-* I have to understand how to use it all in reasonable time.
+* I have to understand how to use it in reasonable time.

+Three of the libraries I found seemed to fit the criteria.

 ## The results